Vehicle Code in Kansas

 - Traffic-control signal legend.

 Article 21: Uniform Act Regulating Traffic; Parties, Arrests, Citations, Procedures and Penalties

 - Offenses by persons owning or controlling vehicles.

 - Authority of officer at scene of accident.

 - Failure to comply with a traffic citation.

 - Citation for an illegally parked, standing, or stopped vehicle.

 Article 25: Seat Belts

-- Manufacturer warranty on safety belts
+- Manufacturer warranty on safety belts.

 Whenever you need or want to check the status of your driver's license, you can order a driving record report.
 This record will spell out if your driver's license is currently valid.
-Should your license have been revoked or suspended, the report will indicate that according to what's on record at the DMV.
+Should your license have been revoked or suspended, the report will indicate that according to what's on record at the KS Division of Vehicles.
 This report will also show points against your license and, in some cases, information on any accidents you have had.